 For example, let’s say you own interest in a foreign corporation in Denmark.
 You determined that during the calendar year of 2022, the maximum value for your interest was 10,000 Danish krone.
 Because the krone-to-USD yearly average currency exchange rate in 2022 was 7.629, this would mean that your interest was worth roughly 1,310.79 USD (10,000 ÷ 7.629).

 That’s the amount you would report to the IRS.

-Note: When reporting assets on a Report of Foreign Bank and Financial Interests (FBAR), you should calculate the maximum value of each foreign asset using the Bureau of the Fiscal Service’s Treasury Reporting Rates of Exchange if possible.
+When reporting assets on a Report of Foreign Bank and Financial Interests (FBAR), you should calculate the maximum value of each foreign asset using the Bureau of the Fiscal Service’s Treasury Reporting Rates of Exchange if possible.

 Hopefully, this article has given you a better understanding of how to use IRS foreign exchange rates to report your income and assets to Uncle Sam.
-However, US tax law is nothing if not complicated—especially for Americans living abroad.
+However, US tax law is nothing if complicated—especially for Americans living abroad.
 If you still have questions, we can help.

 At Greenback Expat Tax Services, we have years of experience helping expats worldwide meet their US tax obligations, no matter how complex they may be.
 Contact us, and one of our customer champions will gladly help.
 If you need very specific advice on your specific tax situation, you can also click below to get a consultation with one of our expat tax experts.